-The Open Quality Standards Initiative (OQSI) specifies, publishes and promotes the dissemination of quality standards and methods for online/cloud project cycle and porfolio management (PCPM) systems covering design, assessment, implementation and operations.
+The Open Quality Standards Initiative (OQSI) develops specifications and recommendations for practical due diligence procedures that uphold quality standards for the design, implementation and operations management of online/cloud project cycle and porfolio management (PCPM) systems.

 This work focuses on generic principles as well as on the specificity of issues surrounding projects in different economic sectors.
-Particular emphasis is given to natural resources domains (research, innovation and economic development) which face significant challenges in the are of uncertainty.
-OQSI work is distinct in that it places particular emphasis on the advances in logic & analytical techniques and their incorporation into online information management systems for the managenment of projects and project portfolios.
-The objective is to secure more economic, efficient and effective project operations management.
+Particular emphasis is given to agriculture and natural resources domains (research, innovation and economic development) which face significant challenges in the are of uncertainty.
+OQSI work is distinct in that it places particular emphasis on the advances in decision analysis, logic & analytical techniques.
+The objective is to secure more economic, efficient and effective project operations management and a significant reduction in project failure rates.

 References: Wappenhans, World Bank, 1992, Loan performance review (internal report); McNeill, H.W., & Belko, F., "Towards more effective Project Management", DAI, GBF, London, 2011, ISBN: 978-0-907833-02-4; SEEL-Systems Engineering Economics Lab, 2017, Estimated financial losses arising from lower than expected economic development project performance.